Internet of Things in Agriculture: What is IoT and how is it implemented in agriculture?

 IoT is the abbreviated form of the Internet of Things.
 IoT is a broad terminology given to every object that can relay information when connected to the network.
 The term Internet of Things was coined in 1999 by Kevin Ashton, co-founder and Executive Director of the MIT Auto-ID Laboratory while he was giving a presentation at Procter and Gamble (P&G) as their Brand Manager.
 He wanted to introduce RFID tags to manage the supply chain so that the location and stock at the hand of each item coming out of it can be more easily monitored.

 2. What is the role of IoT in agriculture?

-Agriculture implements IoT through the use of robots, drones, sensors, and computer imaging integrated with analytical tools for getting insights and monitoring the farms.
+Agriculture through precision farming implements IoT through the use of robots, drones, sensors, and computer imaging integrated with analytical tools for getting insights and monitoring the farms.
 Placement of physical equipment on farms monitors and records data, which is then used to get valuable insights.

 3. What are the key differences between Saas and agriculture IoT?

 - No physical equipment required to be placed on farms